-- (1) Other compensation represents Company match on 1993 deferred compensation, club memberships and dues, tax preparation services and relocation benefits. - (2) Stock options awarded have been restated to reflect the March 1994 and May 1993 stock splits effected in the form of 50% stock dividends.
+- (1) Effective June 29, 1995, the beginning of the Company's 1996 fiscal year, Mr. Brinker relinquished his position as Chief Executive Officer and Mr. McDougall was elected President and Chief Executive Officer. - (2) Stock options awarded have been restated to reflect the March 1994 and May 1993 stock splits effected in the form of 50% stock dividends. - (3) All other compensation represents Company match on deferred compensation.